-3.1 The Blackpool Local Plan Part 1: Core Strategy was adopted in January 2016.
-The indicators used in this report are taken from the Monitoring and Implementation Plan (Appendix C of the Blackpool Local Plan Part 1: Core Strategy)

-3.2 The spatial vision of the Core Strategy is underpinned by four goals.
+- 3.1 Blackpool's Planning Policy Framework includes the Local Plan that consists of two parts.
+The Blackpool Local Plan Part 1: Core Strategy was adopted in January 2016 and sets out the strategic policies and key development principles.
+The Blackpool Local Plan Part 2: Site Allocations and Development Management Policies document was adopted in February 2023.
+This document allocates sites for development and sets out a suite of development management policies to guide appropriate development. - 3.2 The indicators used in this report are taken from the Monitoring and Implementation Plan Appendix H of the Blackpool Local Plan Part 2: Site Allocations and Development Management Policies document). - 3.3 The spatial vision of the Core Strategy is underpinned by four goals.
 Each goal is supported by a number of strategic objectives.
 The aim is to achieve these objectives through the implementation of Core Strategy policies.

-3.3 There are 21 objectives, derived from Council Strategy, National Policy and the Sustainability Appraisal.
-They have been kept to a manageable number to enable a concise, focussed monitoring approach.

-Goal 1: Sustainable Regeneration, Diversification and Growth

-Objective 1 - Ensure a balanced approach to regeneration and growth with sustainable development which meets the needs of Blackpool's people now, and into the future.

-Objective 2 - Support new housing provision to deliver a choice of quality homes across the Borough for new and existing residents.

-Objective 3 - Strengthen the local economy through sustainable development in new enterprise, entrepreneurship and business start-ups, creating better paid jobs and a wider choice of employment.

-Objective 4 - Enable easier and sustainable journeys within Blackpool and the Fylde Coast by integrating transport systems and promoting sustainable modes of travel.

-Objective 5 - Create well designed places for people to enjoy with high quality buildings, streets and spaces, whilst conserving and enhancing Blackpool's rich heritage and natural environment.

-Objective 6 - Address climate change issues by managing water flood risk, protecting water quality, reducing energy use and encouraging renewable energy sources.

-Objective 7 - Ensure there is sufficient and appropriate infrastructure to meet future needs.
+There are 21 objectives, derived from Council Strategy, National Policy and the Sustainability Appraisal.
+They have been kept to a manageable number to enable a concise, focussed monitoring approach. - Goal 1: Sustainable Regeneration, Diversification and Growth - Objective 1 Ensure a balanced approach to regeneration and growth with sustainable development which meets the needs of Blackpool's people now, and into the future. - Objective 2 Support new housing provision to deliver a choice of quality homes across the Borough for new and existing residents. - Objective 3 Strengthen the local economy through sustainable development in new enterprise, entrepreneurship and business start-ups, creating better paid jobs and a wider choice of employment. - Objective 4 Enable easier and sustainable journeys within Blackpool and the Fylde Coast by integrating transport systems and promoting sustainable modes of travel. - Objective 5 Create well designed places for people to enjoy with high quality buildings, streets and spaces, whilst conserving and enhancing Blackpool's rich heritage and natural environment. - Objective 6 Address climate change issues by managing water flood risk, protecting water quality, reducing energy use and encouraging renewable energy sources. - Objective 7 Ensure there is sufficient and appropriate infrastructure to meet future needs.